context-labs/classification-example/README.md

 ### Performance Expectations & Service Limits

 **API Timeouts:**
-- This service is built on Cloudflare Workers, which has a maximum execution time
-- Requests involving very large or complex PDFs that take longer than **~30 seconds** to process will fail with a **504 Gateway Timeout** error
-- This is most common for documents near the 10MB size limit--since we only use the first 10 pages anyway for this endpoint, it's recommended you only submit 10 pages of your documents to avoid failures.
+- since we only use the first 5 pages anyway for this endpoint, it's recommended you only submit 5 pages of your documents to avoid failures.

 ### Key Limitations

 **Page Processing Limit:**
-- The API will only analyze the **first 10 pages** of any PDF
+- The API will only analyze the **first 5 pages** of any PDF
-- If your document is longer, content beyond page 10 will be **ignored**, which may affect classification accuracy
+- If your document is longer, content beyond page 5 will be **ignored**, which may affect classification accuracy

 **File Size Limit:**
 - The maximum allowed file size is **10MB**